Coronavirus Toll At 1000 GMT Friday - UrduPoint

 These figures are based on daily tolls provided by health authorities in each country and exclude later re-evaluations by statistical organisations, as has happened in Russia, Spain and Britain.

-Based on latest reports, the countries with the most new deaths were Brazil with 3,769 new deaths, followed by United States with 1,078 and Hungary with 525.
+Based on latest reports, the countries with the most new deaths were Brazil with 4,249, followed by the United States with 999 and India with 780.

-The country with the highest number of deaths compared to its population is Czech Republic with 250 fatalities per 100,000 inhabitants, followed by Hungary with 220, Montenegro 205, Bosnia-Herzegovina 203 and Belgium 199.
+The country with the highest number of deaths compared to its population is the Czech Republic with 258 fatalities per 100,000 inhabitants, followed by Hungary with 235, Bosnia-Herzegovina 220, Montenegro 214 and Bulgaria 202.

 Since the start of the pandemic, the number of tests conducted has greatly increased while testing and reporting techniques have improved, leading to a rise in reported cases.